jdhao/blog_source/ffmpeg_notes_1.md

 ```

 If you want to download binary releases, [this site](https://ffbinaries.com/downloads)
 can help you.
-It has binary release for ffmpeg, ffprobe for different systems.
+It has binary release for FFmpeg, ffprobe for different systems.
 It seems that the provided ffmpeg is statically linked, so all you need is that
 one file to get to work.

-[This site](https://johnvansickle.com/ffmpeg/) alao provides binary release for ffmpeg.
+[This site](https://johnvansickle.com/ffmpeg/) alao provides binary release for FFmpeg.

-Run command `ffmpeg -version` to verify that ffmpeg has been correctly
+Run command `ffmpeg -version` to verify that FFmpeg has been correctly
 installed.
 You will see the following output:

 ```